PASTJL/myscreenrecorder/README.md

 Under Windows, I could not (or did) find simple free software to make screenshots and audio as video.
 Very useful for tutorials for example.</br>
-There are some free but the recording time is limited or there is a watermark inserted at the beginning and end of the recording.
-Others generate uncompressed (very large) avi files with a size limit of 2 GB.</br>
+There are some free but the recording time is limited or there is a watermark inserted at the beginning and end of the recording.</br> Others generate uncompressed (very large) avi files with a size limit of 2 GB.</br>
 Under Linux, I know at least 2:</br>
 - RecordMyDesktop =&gt; http://recordmydesktop.sourceforge.net/downloads.php </br>